Tens of thousands protest against austerity in Rome

-Appointed in November when Italy risked being sucked into the euro zone debt crisis, Monti has pushed through painful tax hikes, spending cuts and a pension overhaul.
+Appointed in November when Italy risked being sucked into the euro zone debt crisis, Monti has pushed through painful austerity measures to cut the country's massive debt, including tax hikes, spending cuts and a pension overhaul.

-Some protesters threw eggs at bank windows and set off firecrackers, but no major incidents were reported.
+Police were on alert for possible infiltration by extremists who turned past demonstrations violent.
+But while protesters threw eggs at bank windows and set off firecrackers, no major incidents were reported.

 "United with a Europe that is rebelling.
 Let's get rid of the Monti government," read one of the banners held at the demonstration.

-Unemployment in Italy has risen to 10.7 percent, its highest since monthly records began in 2004, and unions are locked in disputes with companies over plant closures and layoffs.
-The nation's public debt is running at 126 percent of output, according to the International Monetary Fund.
+Unemployment in Italy has risen to its highest since monthly records began in 2004 and unions are locked in growing disputes with companies over plant closures and layoffs.

 "It's been years that there have been no investments, instead it's all outsourced and privatised, we are here to say enough and we hope this voice will grow," said another demonstrator, Caterina Fida.

-Monti says he believes his technocratic government will be remembered for having helped Italy pull itself out of a deep economic crisis without needing to resort to external aid.
+Monti has defended the austerity measures, saying he believes his technocrat government will be remembered for having helped Italy pull itself out of a deep economic crisis without needing to resort to external aid.

-Separately, some 20,000 doctors and nurses, wearing their white hospital gowns or uniforms, marked in another section of Rome to protest cuts to the national health service.

-"The entire system risks collapse if the cuts continue," one demonstrator said on television.

 In another demonstration in northern Italy, a small group of protesters scuffled with police near where Monti was addressing a rally on the theme of family values.